GSA/search.digitalgov.gov/_posts/2014-08-01-content-integration.md

 ## Give Us Your Content

 The best way for you to give us your content is through either a content API or RSS feed.
-It doesn't matter what underlying technology you use to publish your content.
-Provide us with the following information.
+It doesn't matter what underlying technology you use to publish your content as long as you can provide us with the following four fields.

-* **Title.** Provide the page's title.
+1. **Title.** The page's title.
-* **Description.** Provide the page's full text in the description for a full text search.
+1. **Description.** The page's full text in the description for a full text search.
 Or, provide a short snippet about the page for a more precise search.
-* **URL.** Provide the page's URL.
+1. **URL.** The page's URL.
-* **Date.** Provide either the page's publication or revision date.
-Use whichever date you'd like to searchers to see.
+1. **Date.** The page's publication or revision date.
+Provide whichever date you'd like searchers to see.

 We also support custom fields.
 [Let us know](mailto:search@support.digitalgov.gov) if you have any custom fields that you'd like us to index.